• LOGIN

 Expand Roles = N

-If you have Expand Roles set to ‘N’ and you are sending a Notification to a Role Name, then a message is sent to every user in that role, and each individual user will see that Notification in their Notification queue until a single user in the role replies to that Notification.
+If you have Expand Roles set to ‘N’ and you are sending a Notification to a Role Name, then a message is sent to every user in that role, and each user will see that Notification in their Notification queue until a single user in the role replies to that Notification.
 After which time, the Notification is wiped from each user’s Notification queue.

 Expand Roles = Y

-If you have Expand Roles set to ‘Y’ and you are sending a Notification to a Role Name, then a message is sent to every user in that role, and each individual user will see that Notification in their Notification queue until they reply or close that notification.
+If you have Expand Roles set to ‘Y’ and you are sending a Notification to a Role Name, then a message is sent to every user in that role, and each user will see that Notification in their Notification queue until they reply or close that notification.

 You will generally want to have Expand Roles set to ‘Y’ if you want to be sure that every user in a particular role sees the message.